 In 1996, the Health Insurance Portability and Accountability Act became law.
 The world of health care has not been quite the same since.

-And then, there are those who wonder if perhaps HIPPA isn’t being misused by medical centers for their own protection.
-The typical claim is that facilities, looking to protect themselves from possible hospital negligence claims, cite HIPPA to block the release of damaging information.
+And then, there are those who wonder if perhaps HIPAA isn’t being misused by medical centers for their own protection.
+The typical claim is that facilities, looking to protect themselves from possible hospital negligence claims, cite HIPAA to block the release of damaging information.

-HIPPA, like any law, is subject to interpretation and misinterpretation.
+HIPAA, like any law, is subject to interpretation and misinterpretation.
 In some instances, it’s even led to providers denying patients access to their own medical records.
-For the sake of clarity, here is some basic background about HIPPA as provided by the government.
+For the sake of clarity, here is some basic background about HIPAA as provided by the government.
 It does not constitute legal advice, however.